ryan-olejnik/Sudoku-Solver/README.md

 ## Description

-Sudoku solver created using React.js, which solves sudoku puzzles using a back-tracking
+Sudoku solver created using React.js, which will solve sudoku puzzles using a backtracking algorithm.
+Currently in progress...